ConanBacterium/Focus-Depth-Selector-/README.md

 ----------------
 CURRENT THOUGHTS (2):

 I added threads.
-I have 2 modes:
+I have 3 modes:
+1) 1 thread per band which - the bands are completely independent of each other.
+I timed the operations, and it seems that calculating the variance is about ten times slower than applying laplacian transformation on it, so I decided to try to do parallel variance calculations.

-1) Start 1 masterthread pr band, and everytime an img is loaded and transformed to laplacian spawn a new slavethread that will calculate half of the img variance while the masterthread calculates the other variance.
+2) Start 1 masterthread pr band, and everytime an img is loaded and transformed to laplacian spawn a new slavethread that will calculate half of the img variance while the masterthread calculates the other variance.
 The slave thread terminates after it calculates, and the master thread waits for its termination.
 ```
 double calcVarianceOfLaplacian2Threads_pthreadRecreated(IplImage* img) {
     imgBuffer = transformImgBlabla();